The following section outlines the feature release Notes for the 2022.4.0 version of Experience Manager as a Cloud Service.

 A new analyzer has been recently added:

-content-packages-validation- validates for well formed content syntax and structure for packages that will be installed during deployment
+content-packages-validation- validates for well formed content syntax and structure for packages that is installed during deployment

 It is strongly recommended to update your maven project with the latest version of the analyzer or include the analyzer if you haven’t yet done so.
 For more information, see the documentation here.

-Starting June 30th 2022, Experience Manager as a Cloud Service will require a more secure network communication and data exchange with users systems.
-AEM will use exclusively Transport Layer Security (TLS), 1.2 protocol.
-Older TLS versions 1.0 and 1.1 will be deprecated.
+Starting June 30, 2022, Experience Manager as a Cloud Service will require a more secure network communication and data exchange with users systems.
+AEM intends to use exclusively Transport Layer Security (TLS), 1.2 protocol.
+Older TLS versions 1.0 and 1.1 are now deprecated.

 If you continue to use older versions of TLS as 1.0, 1.1, you could potentially lose access to Experience Manager as a Cloud Service.